Mayor of Davao City

 The mayor of Davao City (Punong Dakbayan sa Davao) is the chief executive of the government of Davao City in Davao Region, Philippines.
 The mayor leads the city's departments in executing ordinances and delivering public services.
 The mayorship is a three-year term and each mayor is restricted to three consecutive terms, totalling nine years, although a mayor can be elected again after an interruption of one term.

-The incumbent mayor is Rodrigo Duterte, the 16th and former Philippine president, who previously held the mayoralty from 1988 to 1998, 2001 to 2010, and from 2013 to 2016.
-As Duterte remains detained at The Hague following his March 2025 arrest, the Department of the Interior and Local Government (DILG) has designated the vice mayor, his son Sebastian Duterte, as acting mayor on June 30, 2025.
+The incumbent mayor is Sebastian Duterte, son of the 16th and former Philippine Republic President Rodrigo Duterte.

 History

 On March 16, 1936, Davao Assemblyman Romualdo C. Quimpo filed a bill seeking to create the chartered City of Davao.
 This bill would later be signed by President Manuel L. Quezon as Commonwealth Act No. 51 on October 16, 1936.
 Davao City shall then be governed by a Mayor as an independent City.

 In 1967, the province of Davao was divided into three provinces: Davao del Norte, Davao Oriental and Davao del Sur.
 Geographically, Davao City became part of Davao del Sur, but was no longer its provincial capital.
 It became the commercial center of Southern Mindanao.
 This period also saw the election of an indigenous person to the city mayorship when Elias Baguio Lopez, a full-blooded Bagobo, won the 1967 local elections.

 In 1972, Davao City became the regional administrative capital of Southern Mindanao.
 Thereafter, upon its reorganization as the regional capital of the Davao Region (Region XI), it was the sole highly urbanized city in the Davao Region.

 In 1986, President Corazon Aquino appointed Rodrigo Duterte as OIC Vice Mayor.
 Duterte later ran for Mayor and won, taking the top post from 1988 to 1998, from 2001 to 2010, and yet again from 2013 to 2016.
 The incumbent city mayor is his youngest child, Sebastian Duterte.